ElegantJello/Github-Profile/README.md

-### 🍒 Hello, I'm Jasmine!
+### 🍒 hi, i'm jasmine

-💻 This is a seperate Github account for me to store some past coursework
+this is a seperate Github account for me to store some past coursework